denten-books/plain-text/main.md

 The Hegelian influence is unmistakable in these lines.
 Like the world spirit, literary formulae exist and develop across time and space.
 Veselovsky's formula is, like a *zaum* incantation, devoid of obvious meaning.
 It is a container.
-But unlike incantations, formulas have a life of their own, in a trans- or meta- human way, not accessible to the individual cantor.
-They can be evoked not quite transformed.
-Their historical current and genetic development is more pronounced than any individual contribution.
-Device in this sense, means exactly the opposite of form in the sense of private incantation, by which an individual author breaks with ossified tradition.
-This contradiction lies at the center of formalist poetics.
-As ciritcs, the formalists priveleged moments of mystic and trans-rational rebellion against stable literary forms.
+But unlike given incantations, formulas have a life of their own, in a trans- or meta- human way, not accessible to the individual cantor.
+They can be evoked but not quite transformed.
+Their historical momentum and genetic development overpowers any individual contribution.
+We expand with in it, and not the other way around.
+Device in this sense, means exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with an ossified image (as in Shklovsky's *uao*).

+The contradiction of understanding form as sound, and form as formula, lies at the center of formalist poetics.
+As critics, the formalists privileged moments of mystic and trans-rational poetic rebellion against static literary forms.
 As literary scholars, they reached for Hegel's concrete universal in the guise of trans-human formulae that have a life of their own.